-Funding is eliminated for Housing and Essential Needs (HEN), which provides housing-related assistance to individuals who are incapacitated and unable to work.
-A new Family Homelessness Assistance program is created to serve families who were previsoulsy served by HEN.
+Funding is reduced for Housing and Essential Needs (HEN) by 83%.
+HEN provides housing-related assistance to individuals who are incapacitated and unable to work.
+A new Family Homelessness Assistance program is created to serve families who were previously served by HEN.
 (General Fund-State)